naftulikay/aws-env/README.md

 Extract AWS credentials for a given profile as environment variables.

 positional arguments:
-  profile          The profile in ~/.aws/credentials to extract credentials
+  profile          The profile in ~/.aws/credentials or ~/.aws/credentials.d/
-                   for.
+                   to extract credentials for.
 Defaults to 'default'.

 optional arguments:
   -h, --help       show this help message and exit
   -n, --no-export  Do not use export on the variables.
   -l, --ls         List available profiles.
 ```

+`aws-env` looks first at `~/.aws/credentials` and then at all files in `~/.aws/credentials.d/` if found and merges all
+of them together in a dictionary of profiles. `~/.aws/credentials` is loaded first and everything loaded from
+`~/.aws/credentials.d/` are loaded in alphabetically sorted order and merged in.
+(See
+[Encrypted Credential Files](#Encrypted Credential Files) for instructions on using encrypted credential files.)

 If you have a profile named `brangus`, you can extract environment variables like so: